fossunited/forklore/GET_FEATURED.md

 ### Prerequisites:

-- Be an open-source maintainer, who has atleast one open source project which they actively maintain.
+- Be an open-source maintainer, who has at-least one open source project which they actively maintain.

 ### Steps: